nogibjj/Gavin_Li_Week8_Mini_Project/README.md

 |CPU Usage | 100% | 0% |
 | Memory Usage | 32.5% | 35.74% |

+As shown in the table, rust takes less time and less CPU usage to perform the same task than python does, while memory usage is about the same.

 ## References

 * [Professor Noah's rust data engineering repo](https://github.com/nogibjj/rust-data-engineering)